 For more information about this new permit after Brexit, you can keep on reading in this article.

-Furthermore, in order to live over 3 months in Spain, any UK citizen will need to request a valid residence permit: the EU registry certificate wouldn’t be an option anymore.
+From the 1st of January next year, and in order to live over 3 months in Spain, any UK citizen will need to request a valid residence permit: the EU registry certificate wouldn’t be an option anymore.

 They will need to start considering other options like the non-lucrative visa, the golden visa or a regular work permit.
 Now with a more complex list of requirements.